McCormick & Company: Acquisitions

 The company dropped its bid to acquire Premier Foods in April 2016 after determining that Premier's asking price would not benefit shareholders.

 Late in 2016, the company acquired Enrico Giotti SpA, a private Italian flavorings company, in a $127 million deal.

 In 2017, McCormick purchased Reckitt Benckiser's Food Division ("RB Foods").
-At over four billion dollars, it topped the Lawry's acquisition a decade earlier, to become the largest acquisition in the company's history.
+At over four billion dollars, it topped Lawry's acquisition a decade earlier to become the largest acquisition in the company's history.
 The addition of French's and Frank's RedHot to McCormick's global portfolio represent the second and third largest brands, respectively, behind the McCormick brand.

 In November 2020, McCormick agreed to buy Cholula Hot Sauce from L Catterton.
 In December 2020, McCormick acquired FONA, a leading North American manufacturer of flavors.

 Research and development

 In February 2019, McCormick announced that it worked with IBM to build an artificial intelligence (AI) system to analyze decades of data to develop new flavor combinations and seasoning mixes.
 The company brought its first AI-developed line of seasoning mixes to market in 2019, which were called "One" for making one-dish meals.